WVURAIL/dspira/_posts/2020-05-25-AutomatedHornTelescope.md

 categories: ['Community Labs']
 order: 4
 meta_description: "See an independent project that added a motorized mount to a DSPIRA horn telescope.
 Follow the build notes and links to its design."
+equipment: "A browser for the project reference.
+Reproducing the build requires a horn telescope and the linked motorization parts."
+preparation: "Treat this as an optional extension.
+Review the external build instructions after completing a working telescope."
+optional: true
 ---

 A twenty-three step Instructables build of an automated radio telescope.
 On the